brotkrueml/byt_coordconverter/Documentation/Usage/Index.rst

 =======

 After installation you can use the coordinate converter view helper in every Fluid template.
-The namespace is set to cc, the basic usage:
+The namespace is set to :html:`cc`, the basic usage:

 .. code-block:: html